Al Ain FC: Logo

+Kits and colours

 The team began playing in green and white in 1968.
 After merging with Al Tadhamon in 1974, their red colour became Al Ain's from season 1974–75 until the start of season 1976–77.
 During the first team training camp in Morocco in 1977, a friendly tournament was held by Moroccan club Wydad Casablanca with the Nice, Sporting CP, and Anderlecht.
 Al Ain admired Anderlecht's purple colors, and an idea came to change Al Ain's colors to purple.
 The idea was presented to Sheikh Hamdan bin Mubarak Al Nahyan, who agreed to change the club colors officially to the purple with the beginning of the season 1977–78.